rich-dobbs-13440/astutus/docs/backlog.rst

 Backlog:

-  * Task: Apply alias, styling to USB page, and get rid of unneed data attributes.
   * Task: Add ability to delete an alias
   * Task: Add ability to edit alias.
   * Task: Rework structure of device aliase file and DeviceAliases class